You are here

 The Department of Human Services (DHS) warns that COMPASS works best with Internet Explorer 5.5 or newer.
 If you ever need help with COMPASS or any health and human services, always feel free to call 1-877-423-4746.
 DHS also provides a list of community partners close to you (click the "Partners" picture) who can help you manage your specific benefits.

-Update March 2016: You must apply for food stamps at a local DFCS office.
+As of March 2016, you must apply for food stamps at a local DFCS office.
 You can no longer apply online through the COMPASS application, but you can still check and manage your benefits there.
 Learn more from DFCS.

 About the Author